shekhargulati/52-technologies-in-2016/02-sbt/README.md

 ## Writing your own tasks

-sbt makes it very easy to define your own tasks.
+`sbt` makes it very easy to define your own tasks.
 Let's write a simple task that prints total number of commits on the current Git branch.
 Creating a custom task is a two step process:

 1. You have to define a `TaskKey` for your task
 2. You have to provide the task definition

-To write our task we will first write `gitCommitCountTask` `taskKey` in the `build.sbt` file.
+To write our task we will first write `gitCommitCountTask` `taskKey` in the `build.sbt` file:

 ```scala
 val gitCommitCountTask = taskKey[String]("Prints commit count of the current branch")